last-arg/ajaxial-history/notes.md

 'ajaxial:trigger' event handler async should not be a problem.
 Or use compression only when error is triggered when using pushState/replaceState?

+## When history storage fails (usually saved state too large)
+- Compress data and try again
+- Tell browser to refresh when going back in history?
+Set some value in storage state.

 # Modify response based on status code.
 This should be its own extension

 Have Ajaxial.responseStrategies object that would contain functions that would